OpenDevelopmentMekong/wpckan/README.md

 * **include_fields_resources**:  (Optional) Comma-separated string.
 Per default, this shortcode shows only name, description and format of the resources (See http://demo.ckan.org/api/3/action/package_search?q=spending).
 A list of attributes can be specified to present more information.
 Possible values: "name", "description", "revision_timestamp", "format", "created"

+* **include_fields_exra**: (Optional) Comma-separated string.
+This shortcode outputs extra metadatafields.
+A list of attributes can specified to present more Information.

 * **limit**: (Optional) Number.
 Limits the amount of datasets shown by the shortcode string.